dfreelon/pyktok/README.md

 ## Pyktok
-**A simple module to collect video, text, and metadata from Tiktok with no authentication required.**
+**A simple module to collect video, text, and metadata from TikTok with no authentication required.**

 By @dfreelon with contributions from [@pkreissel](https://github.com/pkreissel), [@p-bach](https://github.com/p-bach), and [@TimoBaeuerle](https://github.com/TimoBaeuerle)